fastplotlib/fastplotlib/docs/source/user_guide/faq.rst

     These are two completely different libraries with their own APIs and use-cases.
 The `fastplotlib` library is primarily for *interactive* visualization that runs on the GPU using WGPU.
 The `fastplotlib` architecture is completely different from `matplotlib`.
 Using `fastplotlib` is more akin to using `numpy`.

+    To expand on this a bit more, the `pygfx` buffer interface is really unlike anything in`matplotlib` and other libraries which is a major reason why `fastplotlib` can have an array-like API for plotting.
+We believe that these design choices make it much easier to learn how to use the library and provide fine-grained control over your visualizations.
 See the "How can I learn to use `fastplotlib`?" section below.

 How can I learn to use `fastplotlib`?
 -------------------------------------